College graduate, freelance writer, cooking aficionado. Political junkie by day and screenwriter by night.

 4. Robert Durst

 Robert Durst is one of Hollywood's most well-known murderers.
-However, his story is very strange.
-Durst was born into a wealthy real estate family.
-He ended up marrying Kathleen McCormack, and she disappeared in 1982.
+His story is very strange: Durst was born into a wealthy real estate family.
+He ended up marrying Kathleen McCormack, who disappeared in 1982.
 Police named him a prime suspect, but only had circumstantial evidence.
 Durst's friends, Susan Berman, and a neighbor were killed.

 Durst played dumb and claimed he was just unlucky.
-Durst thought he was fooling everyone, so he agreed to be featured on the HBO series The Jinx in 2015.
+Thinking himself successful, he agreed to be featured on the HBO series The Jinx in 2015.
 During the taping, Durst confessed to the murders on a live mic.
 In 2018, he finally ended up going to trial for his crimes.

 3. Leopold and Loeb

 Nathan Leopold and Richard Loeb were two students who attended the University of Chicago in 1924.
 The pair murdered a 14-year-old boy named Bobby Franks.
 When asked why they murdered the kid, they said they wanted to pull off the perfect crime.